-Each of our current named executive officers are eligible for our severance and change in control plan (the "Severance Plan"), which was adopted by the Board in September 2020 and became effective in connection with our initial public offering.
+Each of our current named executive officers, except for Mr. Grey, are eligible for our severance and change in control plan (the "Severance Plan"), which was adopted by the Board in September 2020 and became effective in connection with our initial public offering.
 The Severance Plan provides for severance benefits upon (i) a "change in control termination" or (ii) a "regular termination" (each as described below).
-Upon a change in control termination, participants will be entitled to continued payment of base salary (for 18 months for Mr. King and for 12 months for Mr. Gharib and Dr. Dias), a lump sum payment equal to the participant's target cash bonus, payment of continued group health benefits (for up to 18 months for Mr. King and for up to 12 months for Mr. Gharib and Dr. Dias), and full accelerated vesting of all outstanding equity awards granted following effectiveness of the Severance Plan (including performance-based awards, which shall vest at 100% of target).
-Upon a regular termination, participants will be entitled to continued payment of base salary (for 12 months for Mr. King and for nine months for Mr. Gharib and Dr. Dias) and payment of continued group health benefits (for up to 12 months for Mr. King and for up to nine months for Mr. Gharib and Dr. Dias).
-In addition, if a change in control occurs while participants are employed by us, 100% of their outstanding equity awards granted prior to the effectiveness of the Severance Plan will accelerate in full (including performance-based awards, which shall vest at 100% of target).
+Upon a change in control termination, participants will be entitled to continued payment of base salary (for 18 months for Dr. Szwarcberg and for 12 months for Mr. Gharib and Dr. Charlton), a lump sum payment equal to the participant's target cash bonus, payment of continued group health benefits (for up to 18 months for Dr. Szwarcberg and for up to 12 months for Mr. Gharib and Dr. Charlton), and full accelerated vesting of all outstanding equity awards granted following effectiveness of the Severance Plan (including performance-based awards, which shall vest at 100% of target).
+Pursuant to the terms of his amended offer letter agreement with us, with respect to his option award for 250,000 shares of common stock granted January 3, 2022 only, the vesting acceleration benefits under the Severance Plan applicable to a change of control termination for Dr. Szwarcberg will only apply for a Change in Control (as defined in the Severance Plan)

+with an effective date on or after January 3, 2023.
+Upon a regular termination, participants will be entitled to continued payment of base salary (for 12 months for Dr. Szwarcberg and for nine months for Mr. Gharib and Dr. Charlton) and payment of continued group health benefits (for up to 12 months for Dr. Szwarcberg and for up to nine months for Mr. Gharib and Dr. Charlton).

 All severance benefits under the Severance Plan are subject to the participant's execution of an effective release of claims against the company and compliance with the terms of the company's standard confidentiality agreement.
 For purposes of the Severance Plan, a "regular termination" is an involuntary termination (i.e., a termination other than for "cause," as defined in the 2020 Plan (and not as a result of death or disability), or a resignation for "good reason," as defined in the Severance Plan) that does not occur during the period of time beginning three months prior to, and ending 12 months following, a "change in control" (as defined in the 2020 Plan), or the "change in control period."
-A "change in control termination" is an involuntary termination that occurs during the change in control period.
+A "change in control termination" is an involuntary termination that occurs during the change in control period (the period commencing 3 months prior to the effective date of the change in control and ending 12 months following the effective date of the change in control).